Lyliya/RocketStats/RocketStats_themes/README.md

  - `Death`: the number of times you've been destroyed
  - `DeathCumul`: the number of cumulative deaths
  - `DeathMatch`: the number of deaths of the match

+As you can see, the text includes a variable preceded by a title.
+You can arrange it however you like.

 ```json
 {